jrtechs/github-graphs/README.md

 # Contributing

-If you want to contribute to this project and don't know where to start, look at the open issues.
-Once you know what you want to work on, just discuss it in the issues and file a pull request.
-We are very open to new contributes.
+We are very open to new contributors.
+If you want to contribute to this project, and don't know where to start, look at the [open issues](https://github.com/jrtechs/github-graphs/issues).
+Once you know what you want to work on, comment on the issue and file a pull request.